 I’ll cover the first four, which should suffice for most users on all platforms.

-Disable Updates using Enterprise Policy JSON (Windows/Linux/macOS)
+How to Disable Firefox Automatic Updates using the Policy JSON file (Windows/Linux/macOS)

 1. Open a plain text editor like notepad or notepad++ and paste the following code in it: